-In connection with this offering, we expect to grant approximately 2.8 million of our stock options and 3.8 million shares of our restricted stock units to our employees and service providers.
-These numbers are based on assumptions set forth in the previous section titled "Management-Equity Grants" and are subject to increase or decrease as described in "Management-Equity Grants".
+In connection with this offering, we are granting 2,116,252 of our stock options and 2,900,162 shares of our restricted stock units to our employees and service providers.
 We intend to file a registration statement under the Securities Act covering all shares of common stock subject to outstanding options or issuable pursuant to our Incentive Plan.
 Shares registered under this registration statement will be available for sale in the open market, subject to Rule 144 volume limitations applicable to affiliates, vesting restrictions with us or the contractual restrictions described below.